av-mae-uf/av1tenth-docs/docs/assignments/projects/project1.rst

 * A launch file that launches the ``joy_node``  node and the controller node that you have created.
 This will allow you set parameters
 * Parameters in your launch file
 * This is a qualitative assessment so no submissions are needed.
 You will need to show us your completed node running on your car by the due date.

-.. warning:: The names of topics are important, writing the wrong name will result in a **25% point** deduction.

 Joystick Mapping
 ^^^^^^^^^^^^^^^^